c-marc/vinted-frontend/README.md

-## Interesting features
+## Features

 - decent css and responsiveness
 - fallback for missing avatars
 - account for null filters :
   - for states
-  - for requests
+  - for requests (otherwise official backend is failing in some case)
   - in controls
 - custom crazy components for filters:
   - multistate button with sequential changes